flutter/website/src/content/cookbook/architecture/result.md

 that uses the `UserProfileRepository`.

-The `ApiClientService` contains a method named `getUserProfile` hat can throw exceptions in different situations:
+The `ApiClientService` contains a method named `getUserProfile` that can throw exceptions in different situations:

 - The method throws an `HttpException` if the response code isn’t 200.
 - The JSON parsing method might throw an exception